 Judith’s cool stare back at the viewer is Tarantino-esque, giving Kill Bill's Bride a run for her money.

-Judith, a beautiful widow, enters the tent of Holofernes, an Assyrian general intending to invade her home town: he lets her because he fancies her.
-Judith plies Holofernes with drink, he passes out, and she beheads him.
-Boy meets girl, etcetera.
+Judith, a beautiful widow, enters the tent of Holofernes, an Assyrian general intending to invade her

 There are numerous works showing us the moment Judith slays her victim.
 In some, Holofernes is afforded a little modesty, with a cloth draped around his (soon to be severed) neck.
 Other artists have been less reticent and give us a more gory spray of blood; in Johann Liss’ painting of the fateful moment, we get a top-down view of the exposed neck.
 Judith’s cool stare back at the viewer is Tarantino-esque, giving Kill Bill's Bride a run for her money.

 Most of the paintings have a similar physicality; it looks like Judith is having to work hard to decapitate Holofernes.
-Yet Lucas Cranach the elder has an alternative take on events, showing Judith looking pleased with herself, relaxing with her sword and her severed head.
+Yet

-Every Halloween, we like to surround ourselves with certain images: ghosts, ghouls, monsters, devils and witches.
+Every Halloween, we like to surround ourselves with certain images: ghosts, ghouls, monsters, devils

 And while we're on Greek mythology: if you go down to Kingston Lacy, you may be greeted by this particularly fearsome depiction of the monstrous Medusa, who was also fought (and killed) by Perseus.

 Moving on to Biblical tales, the story of the temptation of Saint Anthony has given artists license to conjure up various ghouls.
-Anthony, a Christian monk, made a pilgrimage to the desert in his native Egypt, and was reported to have suffered a series of supernatural temptations during his sojourn.
-Lots of well-known artists have taken up the mantle of recreating these temptations, and it's particularly worth taking a look at the versions by Max Ernst and Salvador Dali.
+Anthony, a Christian monk, made a pilgrimage to the desert in his native

 The painting below, at first glance, looks like a typical narrative scene: and then the monsters in the bottom right hand corner catch your eye...

-As far as skeletons go, there are a fair few around on Art UK, particularly from the Wellcome Library.
+As far as skeletons go, there are a fair few around on Art UK, particularly from the Wellcome Collection.
 This collection is fantastic for Halloween exploration, as a repository of the weird and wonderful: there are paintings a-plenty of people having teeth pulled out in primitive ways, surgeons ‘letting blood’ and monkeys performing alchemy.

 However, the UK's efforts at skeleton art are eclipsed by the Japanese artist Utagawa Kuniyoshi, whose triptych presents the moment a ‘skeleton spectre’ arrives, summoned by the princess Takiyasha to defeat her father's enemies.

-The Wellcome Library also holds two paintings by followers of Hieronymus Bosch, the Dutch painter whose works have been widely copied.
+The Wellcome Collection also holds two paintings by followers of Hieronymus Bosch, the Dutch painter whose works have been widely copied.
 Bosch created visions of hell that are so detailed they take on the feel of a real place, rather than just an ephemeral concept.
 You can only imagine how terrifying they would have been to look at back in the fifteenth century.

 William Blake’s Ghost of a Flea is a classic piece of creepy art.
 At first glance, the title seems at odds with the painting – then you realise that this weird, golden monster is literally meant to be the ghost of a flea.